I was reading the local paper

 creek channel that feed into our small pond below our house.
 We were excited

 fish to the bank.
+Another fun part of the trip was catching the green and brown grasshoppers we used as bait.
 This same scenario would play out on weekends when my Dad was

 home and not working.
 As I get older I find myself reliving those days more